 With full time MBA programs, it is fairly obvious why the GMAT is such an important component to one’s application – with less work experience, admissions committees need to find other measurements to gauge potential success in a program.
 Academic preparedness can clearly be evidenced with a strong undergraduate GPA coupled with a strong GMAT score.
-With Executive MBA programs, a GMAT score’s relation to the rest of one’s application is less obvious, since other factors seem to be of more importance.
+With Executive MBA programs, a GMAT score’s relation to the rest of one’s application is less obvious, since other factors are generally of more importance.

-Once the box is checked for work experience, it is necessary to ensure an applicant can handle the rigorous work in a program.
-Admissions committees evaluate this in a variety of ways, primarily through undergraduate performance.
+- Evidence that an applicant can handle the rigorous work in a program: Admissions committees evaluate this in a variety of ways, starting with undergraduate performance.
 Not all Executive MBA programs require the GMAT, but for those that do, the GMAT score also is an indicator of potential academic success while in a program.
 There is less emphasis placed on it than in full-time MBA admissions, however, since an applicant is typically much further removed from standardized testing than a full-time applicant.

 What if an EMBA applicant has a weak GMAT score or a low GPA?

 If an applicant has strong work experience and a strong undergraduate record, but a weak GMAT score, the undergraduate record usually gets more weight than the GMAT score.
 If an applicant has strong work experience and a strong GMAT score, but a weak undergraduate record, there will probably be further investigation on the part of an admissions committee to see if there were any mitigating circumstances leading to a low GPA.
 If not, it’s possible an admissions committee might ask for some additional evidence to indicate academic preparedness – for example, an additional quant course either online or from a local college.